yongaOtus/Slippers---CG-Project-WS25-26/README.md

 I took Computer Graphics core lecture during my Erasmus semester in Saarland University.
 As a part of the lecture, we were expected to implement critical components of the Lightwave renderer through several assignments.
-These components included cameras, ligthing, materials, textures, integrators and path tracer among many others.
+These components included cameras, ligthing, materials, textures, integrators and a path tracer among many others.
 It was written in C++, however it can't be published since it is not a public source code.

 After the assignments we implemented several other features of our choice to our renderer, as part of the final project.